ioccc-src/winner/bugs.md

 actually gcc if it looks like it's gcc (two different binaries).

-If you do wish to provide an alternate version of the program that does not need compiler supportingwe welcome you to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.
+If you do wish to provide an alternate version of the program that does not need compiler supporting we welcome you to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.